 The council is taking part again in a national exercise to support the prevention and detection of fraud.

-For the Cabinet Office's National Fraud Initiative data matching exercise we are required legally to provide particular sets of information.
+For the Cabinet Office's national fraud initiative, we are required legally to provide particular sets of information.
 For employees and councillors, this will mean payroll and expenses data is provided to the Cabinet Office.

-Data matching involves comparing records held by one body against other records held by the same or another body to see how far they match.
+The initiative is a data matching exercise which involves comparing records held by one body against other records held by the same or another body to see if they match.
 This is usually personal information.
 This data matching allows potentially fraudulent activity, claims, and payments to be identified.
 Where a match is found it may indicate that there is an inconsistency that requires further investigation by the council.

 The council is committed to combating fraud wherever it may be found.
 It is determined to eliminate fraud by those who attempt to obtain money or services from the council to which they are not entitled.
 In doing so it will share information provided to it with other bodies responsible for auditing or administering public funds, in order to prevent and detect fraud.